Art Guard FAQs

 Q. What types of objects does MAP protect?

 A. The comprehensive nature of MAP makes it ideal for protecting most stationary art and objects, both hanging and seated.
-Besides works of art, other valuable assets include antiques, wine, jewelry, guns, collectibles, specie, memorabilia and equipment.
+Besides works of art, other valuable assets include antiques, wine, jewelry, tapestry, guns, collectibles, specie, memorabilia and equipment.

 Q. How far can MAP transmit?